ferasbg/crypton/src/verification/README.md

-Compute signal temporal logic specification for runtime verification of deep convolutional network structure, based on parameters and requirements with input bound propagation
 ## Tasks
 - T0: Implement interval bound propagation for verifying adversarial robustness properties of DNN
 - T1: compute a differentiable upper bound on the violation of the specification to verify